 His work has been cited by federal regulators and in popular publications such as the New York Times, Washington Post, Bloomberg, the Atlantic, and USA Today.
 He has presented his research at the American Law & Economics Association Conference, the Conference on Empirical Legal Studies, the National Tax Association, and at Harvard, Stanford, NYU, Berkeley, Northwestern, University of Virginia, UCLA, and USC.

-Professor Simkovic has served as a visiting professor at the University of North Carolina, Chapel Hill and at Fordham University.
-Before joining the Seton Hall faculty, Professor Simkovic was an attorney at Davis Polk & Wardwell in New York concentrating in bankruptcy litigation; a strategy consultant at McKinsey & Company, specializing in legal, regulatory and business issues affecting financial services companies; and an Olin Fellow in Law and Economics at Harvard Law School.
+Professor Simkovic has served as a visiting professor at the University of North Carolina, Chapel Hill and as a visiting scholar at Fordham University.
+Before joining the Seton Hall faculty, Professor Simkovic was an attorney at Davis Polk & Wardwell in New York; a strategy consultant at McKinsey & Company, specializing in legal, regulatory and business issues affecting financial services companies; and an Olin Fellow in Law and Economics at Harvard Law School.